My Top 25 Guilty Pleasure Movies

 there was TRON.

-so maybe there really isn't all that much as far as compelling story-line goes in this cyber-epic-fantasy.
+Okay, so maybe there really isn't all that much as far as compelling storyline goes in this cyber-epic-fantasy.
 But, boy, those visuals were unlike anything we had seen before.
-The science of computer graphic effects were fully upon us and in a land not too far away, the force known as CGI was gestating to become the meat that would make the eyes of sci-fan's drool from here to the eternity of this genre's future.
+The science of computer graphic effects was fully upon us and in a land not too far away, the force known as CGI was gestating to become the meat that would make the eyes of sci-fan's drool from here to the eternity of this genre's future.

 I won't try to convince anyone out there that this is a great film on any level (especially since this was the same year the superior sci-fi world of Blade Runner was also released), but I do feel that it's a step in science fiction that was inevitable.